 Large-scale management is often accompanied by formal risk management evaluation for presentation to a regulatory agency or insurance company.

-Regular old municipal solid waste is cheap to store and dispose of.
+Regular non-hazardous municipal solid waste is cheap to store and dispose of.
 At-risk medical waste (infectious, pathological, hazardous, radioactive, or regulated) is much more expensive.
 How much more expensive?
 There is no general answer for that and both relative and absolute costs depend on geography, market supply and demand, and alternatives.
-A rule of thumb is that these waste cost ten times as much to dispose of as garden variety waste.
+A rule of thumb for budget estimates is that these waste cost ten times as much to dispose of as garden variety waste.
 If you are an ambitious waste management professional, you might want to try to calculate how much each each of your waste streams costs to store and dispose of on a per pound basis.